Dobefu/csb/docs/content/cli/_index.md

 +++
-title = "CLI Options"
+title = "CLI"
 type = "default"
-description = "An overview of all CLI options, as well as some examples" menuPre = "<i class='fa-solid fa-fw fa-terminal'></i> " weight = 2
+description = "Information on the subcommands and CLI flags in the Contentstack Bridge CLI" menuPre = "<i class='fa-solid fa-fw fa-terminal'></i> " weight = 2
 +++